Drarig29/brackets-docs/docs/index.md

-Welcome to the documentation of (mainly) these two libraries:
+Welcome to the documentation of these two packages:

 - [brackets-manager.js](https://github.com/Drarig29/brackets-manager.js)
 - [brackets-viewer.js](https://github.com/Drarig29/brackets-viewer.js)

 Both libraries can be used separately and you can also use the manager only.

-All the shared types are shipped in this library:
+All the shared types are shipped in this package:

 - [brackets-model](https://github.com/Drarig29/brackets-model)